Overview of Tree Formats

 ncwa TreeNC with weights and attributes.

 none Does not build a tree, but delivers the underlying tabular raw data of the source.
-This format has the fastest response time, but the data might be incomplete or not correctly ordered.
+This format has the fastest response time, but the data might be incomplete or ordered incorrectly.
 "None" is the default format, if no tree format is specified.

-pc TreePC (Parent-Child): creates a tree with parent-child relationships, attributes and weights.
+TreePC (Parent-Child): creates a tabular representation of parent-child relationships.
+It only contains 2 columns: parent and child.
 See article TreePC Transform.

 pcw TreePC with weights.